nilsherzig/kubernetes-homelab/README.md

 Please keep in mind that this repository is currently a work in progress.
 We will be adding colors (🍎🧡💚) next to sections to indicate their status (only 💚 sections are trustworthy).
 We also plan to add a static site generator at some point in the future.

 To maintain stability, we aim to keep the `main` branch stable.
 Any work in progress or incomplete changes will be committed to the `unstable` branch.

+## Table of contents

+⮬ If you're reading this on GitHub you can also use 🍔 menu on the top left.

 ## Setup